zahra-abbasi-vault/zahra-abbasi-vault.github.io/_pages/about.md

 I’m Zahra Abbasi, a Machine Learning Engineer with a passion for AI.
 I graduated with a Bachelor's degree in Computer Engineering from Alzahra University in Tehran, Iran, in September 2023. </div>

 <div class="justify-text">
 Shortly after graduating, I began working as a Machine Learning Engineer at PFK.
-In this role, I successfully developed and deployed machine learning models for various applications, including object detection and image classification.You can find more details about my work experience in the <a href='/projects'>Projects</a> section.
+In this role, I successfully developed and deployed machine learning models for various applications, including object detection and image classification.
+You can find more details about my work experience in the <a href='/projects'>Projects</a> section.
 </div>